Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-launcher.md

 }
 ```

-The event arguments derived class created to add an application id field.
-The application id is used by `AppControl` to launch clicked application:
+Create the event arguments derived class to add an application id field.
+The application id is used by `AppControl` to launch the application:

 ```csharp
 partial class ApplicationIconClickedEventArgs : EventArgs